 - Policy S 8.1 Hazardous material setbacks.
 Restrict the storage and processing of hazardous materials to areas where risks to residents are adequately minimized through setbacks or other measures. - Policy S 8.2 Hazardous material transport.
 Review, update, and enforce specified travel routes for the transport of hazardous materials and wastes, and to the extent feasible routes should avoid residential and commercial areas. - Policy S 8.3 Hazardous waste storage and disposal.
-Enforce standards for storage and disposal of hazardous materials and waste, consistent with State and federal law. - Policy S 8.4 Hazardous material incident response.
-Coordinate with allied agencies to prepare for and respond to hazardous materials incidents, including the California Office of Emergency Services, the California Department of Toxic Substances Control, the California Highway Patrol, the Los Angeles County Department of Environmental
+Enforce standards for storage and disposal of hazardous materials and waste, consistent with State and federal law.
+Regularly maintain a list of sites that pose the greatest risk of spills or related incidents.
+Prioritize engagement with owners of such sites to solicit voluntary implementation of methods that are more protective than State and federal standards. - Policy S 8.4 Hazardous material incident response.
+Coordinate with allied agencies to prepare for and respond to hazardous materials incidents, including the California Office of

-Health Services, the City of Los Angeles Fire Department, the San Fernando Police Department, and other appropriate agencies in hazardous materials route planning and incident response.
+Emergency Services, the California Department of Toxic Substances Control, the California Highway Patrol, the Los Angeles County Department of Environmental Health Services, the City of Los Angeles Fire Department, the San Fernando Police Department, and other appropriate agencies in hazardous materials route planning and incident response.